jordanella/go-ansi-paintbrush/README.md

 ## Acknowledgements

-This project is a Go port of the original [C++ ANSI Art library](https://github.com/mafik/ansi-art) created by Marek Rogalski.
+This project is a Go fork of the original [C++ ANSI Art library](https://github.com/mafik/ansi-art) created by Marek Rogalski.
 I am very grateful for their work, which served as the foundation for this Go implementation.